 I love a challenge!
-When I was contacted by Jess from and asked if I would like to refash one of their corsets, I happily said yes!
+When I was ed by Jess from and asked if I would like to refash one of their corsets, I happily said yes!
 After perusing the on their site, I eventually just asked them to surprise me.

 You see…I’d never actually worn a corset before.
 With the rise of boudoir photography, it seems like everyone is getting corseted and sexy.
 “Why not?”
 I asked.
 “I can do it!”

 You’re looking at a perfectly lovely black satin steel boned corset.
 And I was looking at my rapidly-depleting nerve.
 There’s a reason why you don’t ever see me in cute pinup-style dresses and stiletto pumps.
 Any time I actually try to look sexy, I end up looking like a sad 12-year-old misfit playing dress-up. :/

 But I had to rise to the challenge!
 I needed to make this intimidating garment look a little less severe.
 I dug through my bins of fabric, and found this curtain panel I scored for 5o cents at a thrift shop ages ago.